 Better SEO Rankings

 Adding alt text to your images boosts SEO.
 Search engine bots use this information to index your content, making it easier for your website to rank higher in search results.
+For instance, HubSpot reported a 779% increase in image traffic after focusing on optimising alt text.
 This means more potential customers can discover your business when searching for related products.
 Alternative text is key to helping your content be found.

 Increased Reach